-Although unlikely as our forest area is on the school site, missing children must be reported to the front office by sending a sensible child, making a phone call to the school office, or having 'tools down' to spare an adult.
-Adults and children must communicate where they are (eg if a child goes to the toilet, or to get some water), to avoid any unnecessary worry.
+Although unlikely as children will be clear of the boundaries, missing children must be reported.
+At first, adults will be informed and one adult will be allocated to look.
+If they still cannot find the child, an adult must call the school office, and inform staff at the farm (by calling the visitor centre).
+Adults and children must communicate where they are (such as toilet trips) to avoid any unnecessary worry.
 Regular head counts can also occur to monitor the children, including one at the end of the session when the children gather around the fire circle.